Terry A. Doughty

-Terry Alvin Doughty (born January 16, 1959) is the Chief United States district judge of the United States District Court for the Western District of Louisiana.
-Nominated by President Donald Trump, Doughty previously served in the Fifth Judicial District Court in Louisiana.
+Terry Alvin Doughty (born 1959) is the chief United States district judge of the United States District Court for the Western District of Louisiana.
+He served as a judge on the Fifth Judicial District Court in Louisiana from 2009 to 2018.

-Biography
+Early life and education

-Doughty was born on January 16, 1959, in Rayville in Richland Parish in northeastern Louisiana.
+Doughty was born in 1959 in Rayville, Richland Parish, Louisiana.
 He received his Bachelor of Science in finance from Louisiana Tech University and his Juris Doctor from the Louisiana State University Law School.

+Career

+From 1985 through 2008, Doughty served as an assistant district attorney for the Fifth Judicial District.
+During that period, he prosecuted misdemeanor and felony cases, and litigated post-conviction proceedings and juvenile cases.
+Before joining the district attorney's office, he practiced at the Rayville law firm of Cotton, Bolton, Hoychick & Doughty.

+Judicial career

-State judicial service
+State judicial career

 As a judge, Doughty presided over criminal, civil, and juvenile cases arising in the parishes of Franklin, Richland, and West Carroll.
 Elected in 2008 to serve as a judge of the Fifth Judicial District in Louisiana, he replaced retiring Judge Glenn W. Strong.
-He assumed that office on January 1, 2009.

-In 2015, Doughty was re-elected to the court and received the Citizen Lawyer Award from the Louisiana State Bar Association.
-From 1985 through 2008, Doughty served as an assistant district attorney for the Fifth Judicial District.
-During that period, he prosecuted misdemeanor and felony cases, and litigated post-conviction proceedings and juvenile cases.
-Prior to joining the district attorney's office, he practiced at the Rayville firm of Cotton, Bolton, Hoychick & Doughty.
-Doughty retired from the state bench on March 8, 2018.
+He assumed that office on January 1, 2009 and served as chief judge from 2013 to 2014.
+In 2015, Doughty was reelected to the court and received the Citizen Lawyer Award from the Louisiana State Bar Association.
+On March 8, 2018, he retired from the state bench and was succeeded by John Hamilton.

 Federal judicial service

 On August 3, 2017, President Donald Trump nominated Doughty to serve as a United States District Judge of the United States District Court for the Western District of Louisiana, to the seat vacated by Judge Robert G. James, who assumed senior status on May 31, 2016.
+His nomination was endorsed by U.S. Representative Ralph Abraham of Louisiana's 5th congressional district, who like Doughty resides in Richland Parish, and U.S. Senators Bill Cassidy and John Neely Kennedy.
+Doughty was rated "well qualified" by the American Bar Association.
 On November 1, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
 On December 7, 2017, his nomination was reported out of committee by a voice vote.
 On March 1, 2018, the United States Senate invoked cloture on his nomination by a 94–2 vote.
-Doughty's nomination was confirmed by the Senate on March 6, 2018 by a 98–0 vote.
+Doughty was confirmed on March 6, 2018, by a 98–0 vote.
 He received his commission on March 7, 2018.
 He became chief judge on December 5, 2022.

-The nomination was endorsed by U.S. Representative Ralph Abraham of Louisiana's 5th congressional district, who like Doughty resides in Richland Parish, and U.S. Senators Bill Cassidy and John Neely Kennedy.
-Doughty was rated "well qualified" by the American Bar Association.
+Notable rulings

+On July 4, 2023, Doughty issued an injunction against the Department of Health and Human Services and the Federal Bureau of Investigation, among others, prohibiting them from asking social media companies to remove alleged misinformation, as part of a lawsuit brought by Missouri and Louisiana against the Biden administration for what the plaintiffs describe as violations of the First Amendment and federal law.
+On July 14, 2023, the United States Court of Appeals for the Fifth Circuit halted the order for the time being.